A new way for our members to access the huge wealth of knowledge content ICE has. Organised into bite-sized modules.

 A clear pipeline of infrastructure and construction projects has helped to make the UK an attractive location for overseas investment.
 But the success of the pipeline can’t be viewed in isolation from the role that the European Investment Bank (EIB) plays as an anchor investor in UK infrastructure.

-EIB investment has been critical to attracting wider institutional investment in dozens of major projects like Thames Tideway and Greater Gabbard Offshore Wind.
-The EIB invested upwards of €30bn in infrastructure projects alone during 2012-2016.
+The EIB invested upwards of €30bn in the UK economy during 2012-2016, with much of this targeted at infrastructure projects.
 Clarity on our future relationship with the bank is critical for the success of the UK’s long-term infrastructure plans.

 The next UK Government should begin consulting on a UK infrastructure investment bank as a priority in the event that our shareholding in the EIB ceases.